 That’s not to say you shouldn’t challenge yourself, but start off small and set goals to work toward—for example, treating yourself to fast food twice a week instead of daily.

 Increasing your water intake can help you eat less and may reduce body fat, too .
 Drinking water fills you up, which means drinking before a meal can limit your chances of overeating.
 It can also ramp up your metabolism.
 Increasing your water intake by 500ml can increase your metabolic rate by upwards of 30 percent.

 Swapping out high-calorie beverages like sodas with water can also work to shrink your waistline.
 You can add lemon, mint, or low-calorie sweeteners if you must to make H20 more appealing.

-You have options when it comes to overhauling your diet for the better.
 Before we discuss what foods to eat, let’s talk about how to avoid a major weight loss hurdle: overeating.

 Whether your daily calories come from healthy foods like salmon or junk foods like ice cream, you need to consciously control how much you eat.
 There are two options to limit your calories per day to a healthy range:

 Intermittent fasting (IF) involves eating food for a set number of hours every day and fasting for the rest of the time: at least 16 hours.
 Besides weight loss, fasting has proven benefits for the body, such as lowering blood sugar, reducing heart disease risk, and more .

 Some IF advocates believe you can eat food during fasting hours as long as you keep your calorie intake under a certain level.
 Others only drink water while fasting to avoid spiking insulin at all.
 Make sure if you try IF, you clear it with your doctor if you have a condition that requires you to take medication, like high blood pressure.